 Soil is the surface layer of the earth that supports plant life and is the result of various rock disintegration.
 The Wise Garden Encyclopedia says that the fundamental rock is generally the most influential in deciding the type of soil.
 When limestone rock disintegrates, it forms clay soil.
-When granite or sandstone disintegrate, they form sandy soils.
+When granites or sandstone disintegrate, they form sandy soils.
 Soils also vary according to the size of the particles and the proportion of decaying matter they contain.

-Clay soil is extremely fine with mineral particles of less than .002 mm in diameter, according to the North Carolina Department of Agriculture and Consumer Services Agronomic Division.
+Clay soil is extremely fine with mineral particles of less than .002 mm in diameter, according to the North Carolina Department of Agriculture and Consumer Services (NCDA & CS) Agronomic Division.
 Silt has particles between .002 and .05 mm in diameter and sand has particles between .05 and 2.0 mm in diameter.
 The size affects how well the soil drains and how easily it can be cultivated.
 Clay soils are hard when dry and become slick when wet.